 260 K, the model fits the data very well and the parameters obtained correspond well with and follow the same trend as those seen in the literature [22].
-The correspondence between the resistance data and the IV characteristics of the sample in this temperature range gives a strong indication that fluctuation incred tunnelling is indeed the dominant conduction mechanism for this sample.
-However, the Incred tunnelling is adapted to the data, a poor fit was obtained when to it and when an attempt was made to fit the model to the data, a poor fit was obtained when compared to the other temperatures and non-physical parameters were extracted.
+The correspondence between the resistance data and the IV characteristics of the sample in this temperature range gives a strong indication that fluctuation induced tunnelling is indeed the dominant conduction mechanism for this sample.
+However, the IV curve at 300 K is atypical.
+It already has a nonlinear component to it and when an attempt was made to fit the model to the data, a poor fit was obtained when compared to the other temperatures and non-physical parameters were extracted.
 This leads us to believe that another mechanism is competing with FIT at temperatures comparable to 300 K. High temperature measurements would be useful in exploring the reasons for this behaviour.